clement-tourriere/gggscout-helm-charts/README.md

         auth_token: "${HASHICORP_VAULT_TOKEN}"
         fetch_all_versions: true
         path: "secret/"
       # To upload, set the upload URL and tokens.
 Ensure the endpoint path ends with /v1
+      # This is optional: omit this to prevent uploading and to only test collection.
       upload:
         endpoint: "https://your-gg-instance/v1"
         api_token: "${GG_API_TOKEN}"